-all teachers will follow the tardy policy in an effort to create fairness to all students.
+All teachers will follow the following policy in an effort to create fairness to all students.
 A student is tardy based on each individual teacher's tardy policy.
-A student that is more than 15 minutes late for a class will be counted absent for that class that day.
+A student that is more than fifteen (15) minutes late for class will be counted absent for that class that day.

-Teachers must take attendance in every class..
-Tardy/absences will be recorded in PowerSchool.
+Teachers must take attendance every class period.
+Tardies/absences will be recorded in PowerSchool.

-Tardy records will start over at the beginning of each semester.
+\\\Tardy records will start over at the beginning of each Semester.

-Any student more than 15 minutes late will be counted as absent for 1st period.
-The office will contact the student when he/she has three tardies in one period or six total, whichever occurs first.
+\\\Any student more than 15 minutes late will be counted as absent for 1st period.
+The office will contact a student when he/she has three tardies in one period or six total, whichever occurs first.
 At that time, the student will receive the first consequence, and will then receive consequences in order each time they receive another tardy.
 Administration and/or Dean of Students can discuss possibilities for tardy situations that are not in a consistent manner.